goliatone/nikko/README.md

 TODO: move commands to plugins directory instead of lib

+Post install: it should install default plugins and template.

 ## Plugins
 Installed globally, available to the global nikko instance.
 Each plugin should be published as a separate npm module.